 After Vaudeville died out in the early 1930s, the Great Depression was already in full swing.

-Please see my next chapter Family History #2 for an in-depth history: move to Los Angeles in the 1930s, Radio City from 1938 through the 1940s and much more on Jane Harker, model/starlet, who worked with some of Hollywood’s biggest stars during her approximate 2 years with Warner Brothers studio.
-She appears in an obscure Noir film: The Unfaithful with Ann Sheridan.
+Jane appears in an obscure Noir film: The Unfaithful starring Ann Sheridan.
 Also starring Angels Flight, one of the last remaining relics of Bunker Hill in Los Angeles.
 This film has been shown on TCM a few times.
-Jane plays “red-headed snob” in Humoresque starring Crawford and Garfield.

 Harker had small parts in movies with stars such as Joan Crawford, Ann Sheridan, John Garfield, Bette Davis, Jack Carson, Errol Flynn, Eleanor Parker and more.